Production installation

 password: "password1"

-Moving Executor off the control plane
+Moving the Executor off the control plane

 By default, the executor runs on the control plane.

-When that isn’t an option, maybe because you are using a managed kubernetes service where you cannot access the master nodes.
+When that isn’t an option, maybe because you are using a managed Kubernetes service where you cannot access the master nodes.

 Add the following to your values file: